 Where the name of a pupil with a social worker is to be removed from the admissions register, the school will inform the pupil's social worker.

 10. Monitoring and review

-This policy is reviewed annually by the DSL and the headteacher.
+This policy is reviewed annually by the DSL and the Executive Headteacher and Head of School.